 - 7. Other useful tips

-- 8. Myths about Eurail/Interrail passes
+- 8. Common myths about Eurail/Interrail passes – debunked

-- but also we will talk about how to use the pass properly,
+- how to properly use the pass;

 1. Choosing and buying the pass